 When are we eating?

 What’s the theme of the meal that the salad fits into?

 When it’s time to create your platter salad, ask yourself the next round of design questions like:

 How will you prepare, chop, and cook them?

 What are the colors, shapes, and textures of your ingredients?

 Which platter frames this salad the best?

-What kind of dressing suits this salad?
+What kind of dressing suits this salad and meal?